First direct detection of an RR Lyrae star conclusively associated with an intermediate-age cluster: Discussion

-The RRL star is located slightly outside the red edge of the instability strip for \RRab\ from \citet{CruzReyes2024} and at the luminosity expected for the horizontal branch (HB) according to the Period--Luminosity--Metallicity (PLZ) relation from \citet{Garofalo2022} at the cluster's metallicity.
-The colour offset suggests the possible presence of an unresolved companion, since the RRL star must lie inside the IS in order to develop its characteristic pulsation \citep[e.g.][]{Smith1995}.
-To explore constraints on a companion, we assume the observed source to be an unresolved binary in which the primary component is the RRL star inside the IS, and the secondary component is drawn from the normal cluster population so as to reproduce the observed position in the diagram.
+To derive empirical constraints on the possible binarity of the star, we use its position on the CAMD to explore what should hypothetical secondary companions be such that the combined flux of the system matches the observed star while keeping the primary inside the IS, as required for it to develop the characteristic RRL pulsation \citep[e.g.][]{Smith1995}.
+To do this, we draw a secondary component from the normal cluster population and compute the primary's fluxes needed to reproduce the position of the observed star in the CAMD.
 This exercise requires adopting an age for the cluster, which, as discussed by \citet{Ozdemir2025}, is uncertain when relying on photometry alone due to strong differential extinction and the resulting age--metallicity--extinction degeneracy.
-Using NIR spectroscopy, \citeauthor{Ozdemir2025} derived atmospheric parameters for several giant stars in the cluster, performed differential-reddening corrections, and obtained an age of $2.5$~Gyr.
+Using NIR spectroscopy, \citeauthor{Ozdemir2025} derived atmospheric parameters for several giant stars in the cluster, performed differential-reddening corrections, and obtained an age of $2.5$~Gyr using MIST isochrones \citep{Dotter2016,Choi2016}.
 They also presented a strong argument for this age: the clearly observed gap caused by the blueward hook in the isochrones near the main-sequence turn-off, a feature found only in populations this young.
 Therefore, in what follows we adopt their estimate of $2.5$~Gyr for the cluster age.

-Figure~\ref{f:cmd_binarity} shows the sequence of possible RRL primaries and their corresponding companions that reproduce the observed position of the unresolved binary, according to the MIST models \citep{Dotter2016,Choi2016}.
-As the figure shows, main-sequence (MS) and subgiant branch (SGB) companions with masses $\lesssim1.2\,M_\odot$ have colours very similar or bluer to the RRL primary and either leave the colour of the RRL primary virtually unaffected or make it even redder, leaving the RRL primary outside the IS.
-This would disfavour any MS or SGB as probable companions, although, given the uncertainties, this cannot be completely ruled out.
+Figure~\ref{f:cmd_binarity} shows the resulting sequence of possible RRL primaries and their corresponding companions (triangles) that reproduce the observed position of the unresolved binary, according to the MIST models \citep{Dotter2016,Choi2016}, for the G19 extinction (large circles).
+The result for the L22 extinction is also shown for comparison (small circles).